Bam4d/Griddly/docs/reference/GDY/Actions/index.rst

 Actions
 =======

-:Description: An explanation about the purpose of this instance.
+:Description: Actions define all the game mechanics.

 .. list-table::